The AZCIS career exploration and information system is available for free to all of our students. Do you need to:

 Computer Information Systems

 The Community Service program is an off-campus work-study program where students are paid to work at qualified public agencies throughout the community.
-Students mainly work as tutors in local schools, helping students with reading, writing, and/or math.
-Although the program is open to all majors, it is a particularly good opportunity for education majors to gain experience in the classroom while also receiving college credit.
+Students work as literacy tutors in local elementary schools, helping students with reading, writing, and/or math.
+Although the program is open to all majors, it is a particularly good opportunity for Education majors to gain experience in the classroom while also receiving college credit.
 Co-op credit is always helpful, as it documents this internship on a student’s college transcript.
 Internship experience is looked upon favorably by future employers as well by university admissions departments.

 Students working in the Community Service program are paid from federal work-study funds and must meet with the program coordinator to determine if they are eligible to receive funding from this program.
 As with the on-campus work-study program, students must be in good academic standing with a GPA of 2.0 or higher and must be enrolled in a minimum of six units for the semester in which they participate in the program.
-For more information on the Community Service program, please contact the Cooperative Education coordinator on your campus.
+For more information on the Community Service program, please contact the Cooperative Education coordinator at email@example.com.

 Hispanic Association of Colleges and Universities

 All students attending a Hispanic serving academic institution like Cochise College are eligible to apply.
-To learn more, visit HACU.
+To learn more, visit HACU website.
 Most of these internships are with federal agencies located throughout the United States.
 Internships are available for the fall, spring and summer periods with the summer being the most competitive.

 Student Conservation Association

-If you have an interest in the environment or your major centers around the sciences or agriculture one of the best internship programs is with the Student Conservation Association.
+If you have an interest in the environment or your major centers around the sciences or agriculture one of the best internship programs is with the Student Conservation Association website.
 These conservation internships are available throughout the year in diverse environmental areas including wildlife management, environmental education, technology, earth sciences and even art/design and planning!

 Career & Cooperative Education Coordinator

 (520) 515-5357 or (520) 417-4713